kubernetes-retired/service-catalog/docs/v1/api.md

 ## Persistent Volumes

-First, this problem space is symmetric to that of persistent volumes.
+First, this problem space is similar to that of persistent volumes.
 We model the data structures herein after those in persistent volumes primarily because we believe that consistency is a virtue.
 More importantly, the community benefits when similar problems have similar solutions.

 Specifically, we believe that the following existing types provide a good model for the mechanics of how the services offered by a broker can be used in Kubernetes: